 As for my Amiibo collection, I originally told myself that I would stop collecting once I got all the characters in the Smash line.
 But since Nintendo has released the Animal Crossing cards, and the Kirby Amiibo line, I feel like I have more collecting to do in that department.
 As for everything else, as long as Pops, Nendoroids, etc. are being made, my collection will never be complete.

 8. Do your friends and co-workers know about your collectibles?

-My small group of friends seem to appreciate it.
-Around new people I can feel rather self-conscious about my collectibles, especially around my family.
+My small group of friends seems to appreciate it.
+Around new people, I can feel rather self-conscious about my collectibles, especially around my family.
 Even so, I try my best not to care about what they think.
 Collecting has become another passion in my life.
 I won’t stop or feel discouraged just because of what others may think of me.

 9. What is your “holy grail” item?